-- i. all performance management and remuneration policies are aligned with the business strategy, company values and behaviours as outlined in "The Orange Code" and the risk management framework of IBAL; - ii. all performance management and remuneration policies support a focus on the long term interests of IBAL as a whole, the long term financial soundness of IBAL, and the interests of all of IBAL's customers in order to ensure a strong risk alignment of all IBAL staff; and - iii. all performance management and remuneration policies promote and are aligned with robust and effective risk management and support a strong focus on risk control as well as protection of a sound Capital Base and sound capital base for IBAL.
+- all performance management and remuneration policies are aligned with the business strategy, company values and behaviours as outlined in "The Orange Code" and the risk management framework of IBAL; - ii. all performance management and remuneration policies support a focus on the long term interests of IBAL as a whole, the long term financial soundness of IBAL, and the interests of all of IBAL's customers in order to ensure a strong risk alignment of all IBAL staff; and

-iv. all performance management and remuneration policies aim to avoid improper treatment of customers and staff;
+- iii. all performance management and remuneration policies promote and are aligned with robust and effective risk management and support a strong focus on risk control as well as protection of a sound Capital Base for IBAL. - iv. all performance management and remuneration policies aim to avoid improper treatment of customers and staff: